JS Bundle Version: v0.3.0

 __weex_document__

-instance.
+An virtual-DOM Document instance.
 Also the host of virtual-DOM APIs.
-Every Weex instance has and must have just one Document
+Every Weex instance has and must have just one Document instance.

 // { "framework": "Weex", "version": "0.5.0" } var modal = __weex_require__('modal')